-Cinquante grammes de paradis, (translated to the English as 50 Grams of Paradise, by Michelle Hartman), by Iman Humaydan (Vertical).
+Cinquante grammes de paradis, (translated to the English as The Weight of Paradise, by Michelle Hartman), by Iman Humaydan (Vertical).
 Translator: Hana Jaber.

 Pas de couteaux dans les cuisines de cette ville, (translated to the English as No Knives in the Kitchens of this City, by Leri Price), byKhaled Khalifa (Actes Sud).
 Translator: Rania Samara.

 Une femme sans écriture, by Saber Mansouri (Seuil);

 L’effacement, by Samir Toumi (Barzakh).

 Last year, the award went to Inaam Kachachi for her Tashaari.
 The inaugural prize in 2014 went to Jabbour Douaihy for his St. George Looked Away.

 This year’s winner will be announced October 18.